 TreeClimb has been years in the making.
 The City of Adelaide and the Adelaide Park Lands Authority have been instrumental in guiding and advising us to ensure every environmental consideration has been considered.
 TreeClimb has been designed to leave no everlasting footprint to the environment.
 We hope through our Education Trail (in the tree tops and from the ground) and awareness of the environment through participation, we are encouraging a greener way.

 Safety is the most important part of what we do.
 All crew must successfully pass a world-leading European training program before they can start working at TreeClimb.
 This training covers all areas of safety, including equipment training, maintenance, course navigation, communication and emergency procedures.

 Crew are highly trained to support and guide you through courses.

 We encourage everybody to give TreeClimb a go.
 However, some disabilities may mean access to the course is simply not possible.
 The eco hut has full wheelchair access.
 If you have any questions or concerns, please use the enquiry form below so we can discuss the course and its various challenges.

 No. We strongly encourage you to be involved from the ground which does not require you to purchase a ticket.
 However, if being out in the park lands isn't for you - we have a beautiful eco hut where you can enjoy a coffee while your child is climbing.

-To change the day or time of a booking, you will need to get in touch with us by emailing email@example.com.
-We promise to respond within 24 hours to help you change your booking to suit.
+To change the day or time of a booking, you will need to get in touch with us by emailing firstname.lastname@example.org or by calling 0411 268 486.
+We aim to respond within 24 hours.

 It is not recommended as the Children's Course is designed for much smaller humans and can pose a risk to yourself or others on the course.
 You can still be involved from the ground as you guide your child(ren) through the course and follow them on the zip-lines!